MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 Select the option that’s best for your browsing.

-The following screenshot shows the "Enhance your security on the web" dialog, enabled and set to provide Balanced security.
+The following screenshot shows the "Enhance your security on the web" configuration page, with enhanced security enabled and set to provide Balanced security.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-dialog.png" alt-text="Dialog to configure balanced security on the web.":::